-The Company generates revenues from its Pigmented Lesion Assay ("PLA") and PLAplus (now referred to as the DermTech Melanoma Test) or "DMT" which may consist at the option of the ordering clinician of either (i) the PLA or (ii) the PLA and PLAplus) it provides to healthcare clinicians throughout the United States to assist in a clinician's diagnosis of melanoma.
+The Company generates revenues from its Pigmented Lesion Assay ("PLA") and PLAplus (now referred to as the DermTech Melanoma Test or "DMT" which may consist at the option of the ordering clinician of either (i) the PLA or (ii) the PLA and PLAplus), which assists a clinician's diagnosis of melanoma in patients.
 The Company provides prescribing clinicians with its Smart Sticker to perform non-invasive skin biopsies of clinically ambiguous pigmented skin lesions on patients.
 The Company also offers clinicians a telemedicine solution where they can request the Smart Sticker collection kit be sent to the patient's home for a clinician-guided remote collection on ambiguous pigmented skin lesions.
-A patient can also initiate the process by downloading the Company's telemedicine app, DermTech Connect, which uses store-and-forward technology to allow the patient to take a picture of a suspicious lesion with their phone and have the picture reviewed by an independent clinician who is subscribing to the DermTech Connect platform to assess the suspicious lesion, and if medically necessary, order a DMT.
-The DermTech Connect app and telemedicine service were initially beta tested in Florida and is currently available in a limited number of states where permitted by law and applicable standards of practice guidelines.
+A patient can also initiate the process by downloading the Company's telemedicine app, DermTech Connect, which uses store-and-forward technology to allow the patient to take a picture of a suspicious lesion with their phone and have the picture reviewed by an independent clinician who is subscribing to the DermTech Connect platform to assess the suspicious lesion, and if medically necessary, order a DMT where a collection kit would be sent to the patient's home.
+The DermTech Connect app and telemedicine service were initially beta tested in Florida and is currently available in most states where permitted by law and applicable standards of practice guidelines.
 Once the sample is collected by the patient via the telemedicine solution or by a healthcare clinician in person, it is returned to the Company's CLIA laboratory for analysis.
 The patient's ribonucleic acid ("RNA") and deoxyribonucleic acid ("DNA") are extracted from the Smart Sticker and analyzed using gene expression and sequencing technology to determine if the pigmented skin lesion contains certain genomic features indicative of melanoma.
-Upon completion of the gene expression analysis, a final report is drafted and provided to the clinician detailing the test results for the pigmented skin lesion indicating whether the sample collected is indicative of melanoma or not.
+Upon completion of the gene expression analysis, a final report is drafted and provided to the clinician detailing the test results for the pigmented skin lesion indicating whether the sample collected is indicative of melanom